pbiggar/phc/doc/manual/limitations.rst

 <title> Other issues </title>

 <para>
-	There are quite a number of minor bugs and issues with &phc;, that we are aware of.
+	There are quite a number of minor bugs and issues with |phc|, that we are aware of.
 Our bug tracker is available at <ulink url="http://code.google.com/p/phc/issues/list">our project site</ulink>.
 We
 	are looking for contributors to help us fix many of these bugs.
 Please see